 Nick Vogel joined the University of California San Diego men's volleyball staff as head coach Kevin Ring's top assistant in late August of 2016.
-The 2017 campaign is the former U.S. national team and UCLA standout's first on the UC San Diego bench.
+The 2017 campaign was the former U.S. national team and UCLA standout's first on the UC San Diego bench.

 Vogel spent the 2015 fall season as a volunteer assistant coach with the women's program at his alma mater, UCLA.
 He has also been an indoor, beach and private-lesson coach within the WAVE Volleyball Club this year, and a lead camp coach with Gold Medal Squared since 2012.
 Vogel previously held coaching positions in an adult league and with a youth club while playing overseas in Germany, and has also been involved in several UCLA camps over the years.
 He brings a wealth of professional playing and coaching experience from throughout Europe, Asia and South America.